-In early 1997, we started designing our Internet Auction Site.
+In early 1997, we started designing the Internet Auction Site.
 It was designed, developed, and written from scratch by us over a period of 8 months.
 We opened for our first bids on October 1, 1997.
 Since then, we have tweaked, debugged, and made many improvements.

 If you have suggestions for improving the service, a question about your Seller Account/billing, or questions about fullfillment/shipping of Playle's Postcards, email me at firstname.lastname@example.org.
 If you have questions about how our website operates, if something doesn't work right for you, or you need technical support of any kind, send an email to email@example.com.